Ka7suk0/Ka7suk0/README.md

   <br><br><br>
   <img src="img/gatito4.png" alt="Imagendegato" width="80"/>
   <p>❀⊱┄┄┄┄ <strong> About Me </strong> ┄┄┄┄⊰❀ </p>
   <p>I am a fifth-semester student pursuing a degree in Computer Systems Engineering, with a background as a graduated mechanical engineer.
-My passion lies in becoming a versatile full-stack developer, working on both desktop and web applications, as well as diving into the exciting worlds of video game development and mobile apps.</p>
+My passion lies in becoming a versatile full-stack developer, working on multiplatform applications, as well as diving into the exciting worlds of video game development and websites.</p>

   <br><br><br>
   <img src="img/gatito2.png" alt="Imagendegato" width="80"/>